 Immunology is the biological study of the various parts of the immune system and immunity which is used by all forms of medicine.

 - Skin - durable outer protective layer that divides the territory of the internal body from the external world.

 - Bone Marrow - the internal tissue inside bones that makes white blood cells from stem cells.

-- Immune Cells - produced in the bone marrow to become white blood cells, some immune cells go to the thymus gland to learn pattern recognition.
+- Immune Cells - produced in the bone marrow to become white blood cells, including immunoglobulins which are antibodies that identify foreign material.